-This update of the index incorporates significant new information that has become available since the previous release in September.
+This update of the index incorporates significant new information that has become available since the previous release.
 The latest announcements on stimulus flows, deregulation and environmental policies have been incorporated into the analysis, with the following highlights:

-• Addition of Singapore and the Philippines to the index.

-• An increase in the total quantity of measured stimulus to US\$12.7 trillion, from US\$12.1 trillion.
-This includes increases in stimulus packages in France (from US\$469 billion to US\$579 billion), Spain (from US\$249 billion to \$343 billion) and the addition of the two new countries (US\$102 billion total).
+Addition of the three remaining G20 countries (Argentina, Saudi Arabia and Turkey) to the index.
+The total quantity of measured stimulus has increased to US\$12.1 trillion.
+This includes increases in stimulus packages in China (from US\$592 billion to US\$648 billion), Italy (from US\$530 billion to \$557 billion) and Australia (from US\$148 billion to US\$163 billion).